Planckendael Zoo — Accessible zoo in Mechelen with hundreds of animal species, paved paths, and 7 adapted toilet blocks.

 Planckendael Zoo

-♿ Wheelchair accessible Nature
+♿ Wheelchair accessible nature site

 Photo: Wikimedia Commons (CC BY-SA 4.0)